The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 ## Robustness

 How well does the [AI System](#ai-system) continue to perform within acceptable limits or degrade &ldquo;gracefully&rdquo; when stressed in some way?
-For example, how well does a [Model](#model) respond to prompts that deviate from its training data?
+For example, how well does a [Generative Model](#generative-model) respond to prompts that deviate from its training data?

 ## Side Effect